Omar-B-Maldonado/Scheduling-Algorithms/README.md

 Process Scheduler Simulator
 ---------------------------

 This project involves implementing several different process scheduling algorithms.
-There is a predefined set of tasks that will be scheduled based on the selected scheduling algorithms.
+There is a predefined set of tasks that will be scheduled based on the selected scheduling algorithm.
 Each task is assigned a priority and burst time.

 ### Scheduling Algorithms Implemented:
 1. **First-come, first-served (FCFS)**: schedules the tasks in the order they request the CPU.